 What do editors think?

-To no surprise most editors or news directors consider each request on a case-by-case basis.
+To no surprise most editors or news directors consider each request for media retractions on a case-by-case basis.
 They publish corrections or clarifications only if they are able to verify that an article they’ve published contains information that is factually inaccurate.

 In our unscientific research, retractions do not occur too often.
 Corrections, however, are more common due in part to our 24/7-news cycle and the social media culture.
 There is a tendency, especially if you’re a well-known member of the community who has a relationship with the reporter, to speak more informally during an interview and as a result, you may say something in a way that wasn’t intentional and could be taken out of context by the public.

-Asking for a correction from a reporter who gets it wrong can be a tough assignment, but it must be done.
+Asking for a correction or media retractions from a reporter who gets it wrong can be a tough assignment, but it must be done.
 Here’s some advice on how to ask and receive a correction:

 - Make sure your facts are correct.
 There’s nothing worse than bringing an error to light if you’re even a bit off the mark.
 Keep emotion and tone out of the request.
 Even if people are upset by an error, 99.9 percent of errors are made without intent.